brefphp/bref/docs/README.md

 ### What is Bref

-Bref (which means "brief" in french) comes as a Composer package and helps you deploy PHP applications to [AWS](https://aws.amazon.com) and run them on [AWS Lambda](https://aws.amazon.com/lambda/).
+Bref (which means "brief" in french) comes as an open source Composer package and helps you deploy PHP applications to [AWS](https://aws.amazon.com) and run them on [AWS Lambda](https://aws.amazon.com/lambda/).

 Bref provides: